 Parts of mtDNA

-- Coding Region - The coding region (CR) is the part of your mtDNA genome that contains genes.
-Because it does contain some genes, the coding region is believed to be slower mutating than the control region.
-Often, the mutations that are found in the coding region are used to define haplogroups.
-Haplogroups are defined in the section below.
+- Coding Region - The coding region (CR) is the part of your mitochondrial genome that contains genes.
+Because it does contain some genes, the coding region tends to be slower mutating than the control region.

 Just as with other types of DNA, over time, copy errors occur.
 These small copy errors are called mutations.
 Sometimes when new cells are created, one base pair may be substituted for another.
 For example, in a particular base pair, adenine (A) might be inadvertently substituted for guanine (G).
 To track these changes, we use a universal reference sequence.
 This reference sequence serves as a standard to which all mutations are compared.
 In a reference sequence, each base pair is assigned a location number and a reference value for that location, such as A or G. If a person has a value other than the reference value, we consider this an alternate value.